return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_main_c.rst

 Description
 -----------

-Some older firmware configurations set up a default promiscuous VLAN filter that needs to be removed.
+Remove whatever filter the firmware set up so the driver can manage its own filtering intelligently.

 .. _`i40e_add_filter`: